OblivionLimbo/IIKG3005/Exam Document.md

   - Models include the Test Pyramid and Swisss Cheese Model
   - The guiding principle is to get fast, accurate feedback.
     - This means running faster tests with a narrower scope and fewer dependencies first.
-    - This way small errors are quickly visislb eso they can be fixed and retested.
+    - This way small errors are quickly visble so they can be fixed and retested.
   - **Test Pyramid**
     - The key idea of the test pyramid is that you should have more tests at the lower layers, which are the earlier stages in your progression, and fewer tests in the later stages.
   - **Swiss Cheese Model**